Hotel Booking Tips for Long-Term Travel

 Why go direct?

 Think of it this way: when you book through a third-party site, the hotel pays a fee.
-If you book directly with them, they save that money and they might share those savings with you.
+If you book directly with them, they save that money.
+They might share those savings with you.

 Got a long trip planned?
 Hotels are often willing to work out custom rates for extended stays if you contact them.
 So, if you’re planning to stick around for a while, it’s worth asking about.